 It is also common for individuals on the autism spectrum to require very precise language.
 This often becomes a concern when providers offer relatively vague information or ask patients broad, open-ended questions.

 Patients may also experience anxiety because they do not know how to answer a question with complete accuracy.
-For example, if a provider asks, "Do you ever have chest pain?" a patient may feel that he needs to think back to every day of his life to make sure he has never felt a pain in his chest.
+For example, if a provider asks, "Do you ever have chest pain?" a patient may feel that they need to think back to every day of their life to make sure he has never felt a pain in his chest.
 Or they may not be able to answer how frequently something happens because the symptom is not constant.

 Strategies or accommodations to address the need for precision may vary by patient.
 For example, although some patients may need providers to use simple words and short sentences, other patients may find longer sentences or advanced vocabulary easier to understand, because it may enable the provider to be more precise.